arkoblog/odp-v2-docs/docs/2c_req_analysis.rst

 Objectives
 ==========

-During the requirements KLL will be focusing on
+During the requirements gathering exercise, KLL will be focusing on

-**1. Testing and validating our assumptions about the end users of our tool, and their data needs**
+**1. Testing and validating our assumptions about "end users" and their information needs**

   - Who are these users and where do they work (CSOs, INGOs, local and central governments),
   - How similar/different are their data needs (using/analysing data for planning vs. facilitating data collection)?
   - Where did they look for data in the past?
-Is it really mayors and elected representatives that will be the 'primary' end users of the system?
+  - How do they look for this data?
+Is it really mayors and elected representatives that will be doing the 'looking'?
 Or do they assign someone else to carry out data related tasks for them?
   - Why are they looking for data in the first place?
 Where does the demand for this data originate?

     - regional projects such as WASH planning, literacy programs.